 Option 2: Portable Power Station + Solar Panels

-If the idea of wiring your own system is a bit too intimidating and you have a larger budget to work with, then buying a portable power station like a Jackery Explorer is an option.
+If the idea of wiring your own system is a bit too intimidating and you have a larger budget to work with, then buying a portable power station like a Bluetti AC200P or a Jackery Explorer is an option.
 Portable power stations feature lithium batteries, solar charge controllers, inverters, and outlets all contained in one compact unit.
 They’re about as plug-and-play as you can get.

-Portable power stations are excellent choices if your van life goals consist of mostly weekend trips and the occasional longer road trip, and some of the larger ones can even accommodate the demands of full time van life (if you’re planning on full-timing it, we recommend getting a power station with at least 1000Wh of battery capacity).
-However, if you’re planning on long term life on the road, installing your own DIY solar electrical setup is a better, cheaper, and more customizable option.
+Portable power stations that are 1000Wh or smaller are excellent choices if your van life goals consist of mostly weekend trips and the occasional longer road trip.
+The larger ones like the Bluetti AC200P can accommodate the demands of full time van life, and are suitable replacements for a camper van electrical system.
+However, if you’re planning on long term life on the road, installing your own DIY solar electrical setup is a more customizable option.

 To charge up your power station, you’ll still need to add solar panels to the mix.
 The choice comes down to portable solar panels, and fixed panels mounted to you van.